 Bozeman Home Appraisals

-- Opinion of the estimated value of Bozeman homes, land or other properties is formed by a licensed Bozeman Home Appraiser.
+- An appraisal/opinion of a property’s value is determined by a licensed Bozeman (Home) Appraiser.

-- A Property’s appraisal value is based on a comparison of similar properties sold within a specific time-period.
+- Ideally, a property’s appraisal value is based on a comparison of similar properties sold within a specific time-period.

-- Based on the highest and best use of real property.
+- Property value is based on the highest and best use of a specific piece of “real property.”

 - The appraisal value is based on a likely sales price in an open and competitive market.

 - The need to SELL rapidly is not taken into account.

 - Other, special circumstances are not taken into account.